On Trading American Put Options with Interactive Volatility: Introduction and Results

-for levels $0<a<b$. \end{itemize} \end{theorem} \begin{remark}\rm \begin{itemize}\item[(i)] The contribution of this paper consists in the two non-trivial cases (iii) and (iv) but also in the review of the known case (ii)---see Remark \ref{existingLit}(iii+iv) below.
-Case (iv) is mathematically most interesting because of an unexpectedly disconnected continuation region.
+for levels $0<a<b$. \end{itemize} \end{theorem} \begin{remark}\rm \begin{itemize}\item[(i)] The contribution of this paper consists in the two non-trivial cases (iii) and (iv), but also in the critical review of the known case (ii)---see Remark \ref{existingLit}(iii+iv) below.
+Case (iv) is mathematically most interesting because it leads to a disconnected continuation region.
 As explained in Remark \ref{world}(vi), only the optimal stopping times are of true relevance for the trader.
 Note that there are no further sub-cases than those mentioned under (iii) and (iv).
 The restriction to $s_0<K$ in case (iii)(c) follows from the fact that $V(s_0,1,1)>0$ if $s_0\ge K$.
-We will discuss numerical examples for all sub-cases in Section \ref{numerical}. \item[(ii)] Both cases (iii) and (iv) are based on case (ii), that is, on the solution of the optimal stopping problem under the measures $\pp_{\!\!s,1,1},\,s>0$.
+We will discuss numerical examples for all sub-cases in Section \ref{numerical}. \item[(ii)] The calculations in both cases (iii) and (iv) rely upon the solution of the optimal stopping problem under the measures $\pp_{\!\!s,1,1},\,s>0$, obtained under case (ii).
 Under these measures, the price process $(S_t,\,t\ge 0)$ satisfies the stochastic differential equation

 which is a consequence of what was discussed in Remark \ref{world}(iv) and (ii)+(iii) of Remark \ref{explain generator}.
 Note that the above stochastic differential equation describes a Markov modulated geometric Brownian motion which has extensively been used in the literature as a simple Markov chain regime switching volatility model.
 However, there are just two important papers on pricing perpetual American puts in the context of such a regime switching model: one by Guo/Zhang, \cite{Guo}, treating the case of two-states Markov chains, and another by Jobert/Rogers, \cite{Rogers}, treating the general case of Markov chains with finitely many states.
 Buffington/Elliott's, \cite{BuffEll}, work on finite time horizon American puts can be considered an extension of the ideas behind \cite{Guo}.
 The explicit form of the value function given in case (ii) is a special case of Guo/Zhang's result when the Markov chain is degenerated.
 The function $h:(0,\infty)\to\bfR$ can be any solution to the first of the two differential equations above (\ref{5}) on page \pageref{5}, for example,